biemond/puppet/modules/orautils/README.md

 Remove all Oracle WebLogic existence so you can deploy again
 Actions

 1. Remove domain pack files, ${osDownloadFolder}/domain_*.*
-2. Remove mdwhome, $osOracleHome"
+2. Remove mdwhome, $osOracleHome
-3. Remove beahome list of user $oraUser"
+3. Remove beahome list of user $oraUser
-4. Remove /etc/oraInst.loc"
+4. Remove /etc/oraInst.loc
-5. Remove ${osDownloadFolder}/osb"
+5. Remove ${osDownloadFolder}/osb
-6. Remove ${osDownloadFolder}/soa"
+6. Remove ${osDownloadFolder}/soa
-7  Remove ${osDownloadFolder}/*.xml"
+7  Remove ${osDownloadFolder}/*.xml

 **showStatus.sh**

 1. Shows if the AdminServer, Soa and OSB server is running plus the PIDs
 2. Shows if the NodeManager is running plus the PID

 **startNodeManager.sh**
 Starts the nodemanager